Magellan Explorer · 8-Day Antarctica Fly-Cruise, Nov 30, 2026

 Antarctica air-cruise routes are affected by weather, sea state, ice, airport operations, port rules, wildlife protection and environmental regulations.
 Flights, landings, Zodiac cruising, activity order and time ashore may change.

-This page shows cruise-only reference information.
+This page provides an overview of the voyage.
 Final cabin category, price, taxes, flight or transfer arrangements, optional activity space, payment terms and cancellation policy are subject to Antarctica21's written confirmation and the signed contract.

 Travel Preparation